-Basically a 301 redirect is a way to permanently redirect one url to another.
-If I had a page at http://teaisforteagan.com/original-page and I wanted to move it to http://teaisforteagan.com/new-original-page then I would use a 301 redirect to automatically redirect anyone going to the first url to the second.
+Basically, a 301 redirect is a way to permanently redirect one URL to another.
+If I had a page at http://rohitlovestea.com/original-page and I wanted to move it to http://rohitlovestea.com/new-original-page then I would use a 301 redirect to automatically redirect anyone going to the first URL to the second.

-The 301 redirect happens in the background, so when a user types in http://teaisforteagan.com/original-page or clicks a link or bookmark to that page, the browser will automatically redirect them to the new url http://teaisforteagan.com/new-original-page without the user ever seeing the redirection taking place.
+The 301 redirect happens in the background, so when a user types in http://rohitlovestea.com/original-page or clicks a link or bookmark to that page, the browser will automatically redirect them to the new URL http://rohitlovestea.com/new-original-page without the user ever seeing the redirection taking place.